-After using the idea of an ‘attention bucket’ (which was passed on to me by colleagues at school), I looked further into the Attention Autism approach and found this inspiring video of a talk by the founder, Gina Davies.
+After using the idea of an ‘attention bucket’, I looked further into the Attention Autism approach and found this inspiring video of a talk by the founder, Gina Davies.

 The Attention Autism approach focuses on developing attention and listening skills and giving the children “an irresistible invitation to learn”.

 An ‘attention bucket’ is a bucket full of motivating and exciting toys and gadgets which will be of high interest to the children.
 Gina suggests that the adult in front of the children with the attention bucket must be the most interesting thing in the room so everything else must be out of sight.
 I am currently thinking of new toys and gadgets to put into my attention bucket but this will depend on my new class.
 At the moment I have wind up moving toys, light up toys, a spinning top, toys that make noises and toys with balloons (e.g. balloon cars).
 Here are some of the items in my bucket:

 The adult with the attention bucket demonstrates one toy at a time in front of the children, for example, winding up a toy snake and then watching the snake move.
 The reward must be intrinsic to the activity – the enjoyment of watching the snake.